GSA/asis/README.md

 The server code that runs the image search component of [Search.gov](https://search.gov/) is here on Github.
 [Fork this repo](https://github.com/GSA/oasis/fork) to add features like additional datasets, or to fix bugs.

+## Deprecation Warning: Instagram
+The Instagram features have been deprecated.
+Documentation and examples remain for clarity pending code and spec cleanup.

+## Dependencies

 ### Ruby

-This code is currently tested against [Ruby 2.3](http://www.ruby-lang.org/en/downloads/).
+This code is currently tested against [Ruby 2.5](http://www.ruby-lang.org/en/downloads/).

 ### Configuration

- 1. Copy `instagram.yml.example` to `instagram.yml` and update the fields with your Instagram credentials.
+ 1. Copy `config/instagram.yml.example` to `config/instagram.yml` and update the fields with your Instagram credentials.
- 1. Copy `flickr.yml.example` to `flickr.yml` and update the fields with your Flickr credentials.
+ 1. Copy `config/flickr.yml.example` to `config/flickr.yml` and update the fields with your Flickr credentials.

 ### Gems